Scout Logo 1st Great Amwell Scout History

 Anthony Dakin can remember as a Scout, taking part in many St Georges day parades to St John the Baptist Church in Great Amwell.
 On one occasion, the leaders underestimated the time it would take to march the half mile along Madgeway’s and Catherley Lanes and arrived at the Church after the service had begun.
 As you can imagine the Vicar and parents were not too please and the Scouts were very embarrassed.
 Up until 2009 we had not repeated the exercise, but instead had participated in joint St Georges Day and Remembrance Day services and parades in Ware.
 In 2009, after over 35 years the group once again returned to St John the Baptist Church for their Remembrance Day Service and wreath laying ceremony.
 This is now an annual occurrence which links us back with the village where the Troop started its Scouting journey during 1941.

 Scouts also remembers frequent sleepovers in Post Wood, an ancient semi-natural woodland, close to our scout hut.
 William Berry (Skip) would allow us to sleepover either in tents or bivvy shelters made of wooden brances and covered in bracken.
 Scouts always enjoyed building a large areal runway on the hillside, between two large oak trees.
 All activities normally went without incidents, until one Friday evening in 1968.
 Skip was helping strip down the areal runway and had climbed up into the big oak tree at the top of the hill.
 It was dusk and we suddenly heard Skip falling through the branches, hitting the ground with a thud and rolling down the steep hill.
 Using our First Aid skills, we made him confortable and concluded he had cracked a few ribs.
-Somehow we got him back to the Kingar hut (maybe on an improvised stretcher), where one of the scouts had already gone ahead to call for and amberlance from a local phone box.
+Somehow we got him back to the Kinjar hut (maybe on an improvised stretcher), where one of the scouts had already gone ahead to call for and ambulance from a local phone box.
 One of the leasons scout learnt from this incident, was to not let middle aged Scout leaders climb trees!

 While Skip was recovering, Lesley Greenwood (ADC) kindly volunteer to run scout meetings for the next few weeks.